tristontan/DSA3101Project/subgroup_B/question_3/README.md

-# Linear Programming Optimization Model API
+# Linear Programming Optimization Model

 This project provides a Dockerized Flask API for a linear programming optimization model implemented in Python.
 The API is designed to handle requests and return optimized staff allocations and wait times based on specified input dates.